Quick Start

 }

-Once you get the notification of completion at your callback endpoint, you can use the job_id to fetch additional details about the job's status by sending a GET request to the /services/api/x/bulk-api/v1/jobs/{job_id} endpoint.
-You should replace the job_id URL parameter with the ID Cornerstone sent in the callback payload (this is the same job_id you received in the response to the create job request in step 4).
+URL parameter with the ID Cornerstone sent in the callback payload (this is the same job_id you received in the response to the create job request in step 4).

 Here's an example cURL request you can use.

-• Replace corpname with your portal name.
+with your portal name. - Replace the

-• Replace the job_id URL parameter with the ID Cornerstone sent in the callback payload (this is the same job_id you received in the response to the create job request in step 4).
+URL parameter with the ID Cornerstone sent in the callback payload (this is the samejob_id

-• Replace the bearer token in the Authorization header with the token you acquired in step 1.
+header with the token you acquired in step 1.

 # Get Job Status Request